Modapto/Predictive-Maintenance/dataset/README.md

 The "component.json" file: Contains the parameters of the components within the production line (Equipment ID, Component name, Alpha, Beta, Average maintenance duration, Mean time between failure, Last Maintenance Action Time).

 **Description:**
-- "Equipment ID": denotes the unique ID number for an equipment in the production line, as defined in CORIM.
+- "Component": denotes the unique ID number for an equipment in the production line, as defined in CORIM.
-- "Equipment": denotes the name of the equipment.
+- "Module": denotes the name of the equipment.
 - "Alpha" and "Beta": Penalty cost function parameters used in the genetic algorithm; defined by maintenance engineering.
 - "Average maintenance duration": The average time (in hours) to fix the equipment if it fails.
 - "MTBF":Mean time between failure of the component.